joaoabcoelho/OscProb/README.md

-OscProb gh-pages branch for storing the doxygen documentation
+OscProb gh-pages branch for storing the doxygen documentation.

-This needs to be updated manually for now
+This needs to be updated manually for now.

+Clickable inheritance diagrams only work on doxygen-1.8.13 and beyond due to underscores in class names.